 The Eachine EX4 does remind me a lot of another drone that I recently reviewed which is the JJRC X12.

-The X12 is a wonderful drone and so is the Eachine EX4, its slightly more expensive than most of the other Eachine drones I have reviewed on this site and for a good reason.
-The Eachine EX4 comes with some very advanced features and a high-quality HD camera, it is expensive for an Eachine drone but not DJI drone expensive.
+The X12 is a wonderful drone and so is the Eachine EX4, its slightly more expensive than most of the other Eachine drones I have reviewed on this site, and for a good reason.
+The Eachine EX4 comes with some very advanced features and a high-quality HD camera, it is expensive for an Eachine drone but still one of the best drones under $200.

 If you are looking for an advanced drone at a reasonably affordable price, keep reading this review as I think the Eachine EX4 is a drone that may interest you.